MicrosoftDocs/fabric-docs/docs/data-science/predictive-maintenance.md

 When you're developing a machine learning model or doing ad hoc data analysis, you might need to quickly install a custom library for your Apache Spark session.
 You can install libraries in one of two ways:

 - Use the inline installation capabilities (such as `%pip` or `%conda`) of your notebook to install libraries in your current notebook only.
-- Install libraries directly in your workspace, so that all notebooks in your workspace can use the libraries.
+- Install libraries directly in your workspace, so that all notebooks in your workspace can use them.

 For more information on installing libraries, see [Install Python libraries](use-ai-samples.md#install-python-libraries).